jdrew1303/ros_geomagic_touch_phantom_omni/README.md

 ```
 Then change the value to match your device's serial number.

-If Ethernet is the one you're using, then:
+If Ethernet/USB is the one you're using, then:
 ```sh
 $ roslaunch omni_driver ethernet.launch
 ```